arvidn/libtorrent/docs/manual.rst

 		void replace_trackers(std::vector<announce_entry> const&) const;

 ``trackers()`` will return the list of trackers for this torrent.
-The announce entry contains both a string ``url`` which specifu the announce url for the tracker as well as an int ``tier``, which is specifies the order in which this tracker is tried.
+The announce entry contains both a string ``url`` which specify the announce url for the tracker as well as an int ``tier``, which is specifies the order in which this tracker is tried.
 If you want libtorrent to use another list of trackers for this torrent, you can use ``replace_trackers()`` which takes